dwclark/wordle/README.md

 # Sample Game

-For example, this one round of play using [Wordle Game](https://wordlegame.org/)
+For example, this is one round of play using [Wordle Game](https://wordlegame.org/)

 ## First Guess: TEARS